-During the disruptions caused by the COVID-19 pandemic, interim changes to the requirements for NCEA or University Entrance (UE) were made.
-See the \underline{NZQA} website for details of the changes made at that time.
+1 With disruptions due to COVID-19, interim changes to the requirements for NCEA or University Entrance (UE) have been made.
+See the \underline{NZQA} website for current requirements.

 - a combination of NZUEBS A, B or C grades and have completed equivalent subjects registered on the Qualifications and Credentials Framework, and Higher School Certificate - at least 13 credits at level 3 from the Qualifications and Credentials Framework in each of the three subjects from the approved list, and Higher School Certificate - a grade of D or higher in each of four subjects of the New Zealand Universities Bursaries Examination prior to 1993 - New Zealand University Entrance prior to 1986